We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Perfect travel-size

 Hello has thoughtfully formulated this natural toothpaste with well-known ingredients like soothing aloe vera, stevia, and a silica blend that works together in this toothpaste.
+Say goodbye to plaque and discolored teeth, as this natural formulation works to fight against dental troubles.
 In addition to being fluoride-free, the paste is free of artificial flavors, dyes, microbeads, parabens, and gluten.
 Even better?
 It's vegan and never tested on animals.

 What We Like